Fiserv/banking-hub/docs/fintechs/notifi.md

 **How is it used:** By leveraging these APIs, developers can deliver real-time actionable information to end users.

-Begin the integration with following services of Payments domian in API Explorer:
+Begin the integration with following services of Notfications and Preferences domian in API Explorer:
 * [Notifications Preferences Service](../api/?)